Top 7 Beginner Guitar Amps to Become a Rock Star

 Sound volume/Output

 The sound volume itself is pretty self-explanatory.
 It’s how loud the amp is or how much output the amp has.
-A lot of people think that the number of watts determines volume, but it’s not quite as simple as that.
+Many people think the number of watts determines volume, but it’s not quite as simple.

-Watts equal power and power does certainly effects volume, but they’re not the same thing.
-For example, a 15-watt amp like the Vault Fury Digital Guitar Combo Amplifier might be just as loud as a 20-watt amp like the Orange Amps Electric Guitar Power Amplifier.
-But when they’re played at the same volume, the quality is going to be way, way different.
+Watts equals power, and power certainly affects volume, but they’re not the same thing.
+For example, a 15-watt amp like the Fender Mustang LT25 might be just as loud as a 20-watt amp like the Orange Amps Electric Guitar Power Amplifier.
+But when they’re played at the same volume, the quality will be way different.

 A good way to think about the output is the higher the number, the louder the volume can be and still maintain a good quality sound.
 A 10-watt amp may be just as loud as a 20-watt amp, but the 20-watt amp will sound much better at higher volumes.

 This concept is important to understand if you’re trying to decide between two amps that have similar output but it is somewhat limited in scope.
-For example, a 40-watt amp is most definitely going to be louder than a 1-watt amp.
+For example, a 40-watt amp will most definitely be louder than a 1-watt amp.

-When deciding what amp is right for you, it’s important to consider where you’re going to be playing.
-If you want an amp that you can use for performances, go for something with more watts to make sure you audience hears you and that you’re creating the best sound possible.
-If you just want something to practice at home with, lower watts are fine.
+When deciding what amp is right for you, it’s important to consider where you will be playing.
+If you want an amp that you can use for performances, go for something with more watts to make sure your audience hears you and that you’re creating the best sound possible.
+Lower watts are fine if you want something to practice at home.

 Sound quality